scalatron/scalatron/Scalatron/doc/markdown/Scalatron Protocol.md

             collision with another entity occurred, this parameter is set to the direction of the failed move, e.g. "1:-1" if a move right and up could not be executed.
 If no collision occurred, this property is not defined.
+* `slaves`  the number of slave bots that the user currently has alive as at the current `time`.

 In addition to these system-generated parameters, the server passes in all state parameters of the entity that were set by the player via `Spawn()` or `Set()` (see below).
 If, for example,